 Item # 1.
-It should explain to your buying audience about how they will benefit from reading your book.
+It should explain to your buying audience how they will benefit from reading your book.

 Item # 2.
-It should speak directly and specifically to your audience’s needs (the reasons that they are thinking about buying your book).
+It should speak directly and specifically to your audience’s needs (the reasons they are thinking about buying your book).

 Item # 3.
 They are short and get directly to the point in just a few sentences.

 Item # 4.
 They are signed with a customer’s name, title, employer, city, and state.

 Item # 5.
 The ultimate testimonial will also have the customer’s headshot attached to it.

 Here are six examples, with all made-up names and companies, to give you an idea of what a great customer testimonial statement should look like: